ironbar/hungry_geese/reports/04_Modeling.md

 ### Reflections

-It is surprising that an apparent simply game is so hard to learn, at least to play it at a good level (because the model is able to achieve good score quite fast).
+It is surprising that an apparent simply game is so hard to learn, at least to play it at a high level (because the model is able to achieve good score quite fast).

 Why it takes so long to improve or learn?
 My first intuition is that typically on machine learning